Level Up Development’s Culture

 • You focus on making things that are reusable

 It’s easy to write admirable values; it’s harder to live them.
 In describing courage we say, “You question actions inconsistent with our values.”
 We want everyone to help each other live the values and hold each other responsible for being role models.
-It is a continuous aspirational and lofty goal which needs to be worked on continuously.
+It is an aspirational and lofty goal which needs to be worked on continuously.
 Realize that something that is continuous is bound to have failures.
-Failures toward our common goal should be expected praised and learned from.
+Failures toward our common goal should be expected, praised and learned from.

 Special Forces are people organized into small, versatile teams, called Operational Detachment Experts (ODE).
 Each member of an ODE is an expert in his or her Project Operational Specialty (POS.)
 Their specialized training and expertise allows them to operate independently within the group towards a greater project goal.

-We leverage this analogy because anyone part of a “Special Forces” team are generally expected to exercise more initiative, self-reliance, maturity and resourcefulness than any other division.
+We leverage this analogy because anyone who is part of our “Special Forces” is generally expected to exercise more initiative, self-reliance, maturity and resourcefulness than any other division.
 They are also revered by their peers as an elite group.

-The value and satisfaction of being regarded as Special Forces is tremendous.
-Our version of the great workplace is not carpaccio lunches, lounge areas, fancy offices, or frequent parties.
-Our version of the great workplace creating and training multiple special forces teams in pursuit of ambitious common goals, for which we will spend heavily.
+The value and satisfaction of being part of our Special Forces is tremendous.
+Our version of “the great workplace” is not carpaccio lunches, lounge areas, fancy offices, or frequent parties.
+Our version of “the great workplace” is creating and training multiple special forces teams in pursuit of ambitious common goals, for which we will spend heavily.
 It is on such a team that you learn the most, perform your best work, challenge yourself daily, improve the fastest, and have the most fun.

-To have an entire company comprised of multiple special force teams is very challenging.
+To have an entire company comprised of special force teams is very challenging.